bathom14/GravebloomReference/content/003 Classes/Rogue/Rogue.md

 In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves' guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.

 Further, you learn one additional language of your choice.

-### Level 1: Weapon Mastery

-Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Daggers and Shortbows.

-Whenever you finish a Long Rest, you can change the kinds of weapons you chose.
-For example, you could switch to using the mastery properties of Scimitars and Shortswords.

-### Level 1: Martial Maneuvers

-As a Martial Class, the Fighter has access to special battlefield maneuvers which are activated at the expense of maneuver dice.

-**Maneuvers.** You learn one Maneuver available to you from the [Martial Maneuver List](https://homebrewery.naturalcrit.com/share/-cfBHWD0T61T).
-As you progress levels you gain access to a higher number of prepared maneuvers, and can select them from the list in the same way.
-Some maneuvers are only available at higher levels or may have other prerequisites.
-Whenever you complete a long rest, you may change your prepared Maneuvers.

-**Maneuver Dice.** You have a number of maneuver dice available to you, which are initially three d6s.
-You regain all of your spent maneuver dice when you complete a short or long rest.
-You gain another maneuver die as you progress in levels, as shown on the Fighter progression table.
-The superiority die size increases to d8 at level 6, d10 and level 11, and d12 at level 16.
-Using a maneuver expends a maneuver dice.

-**Saving Throws.**  Some of your maneuvers require your target to make a saving throw to resist the maneuver's effects.
-The saving throw DC is calculated as follows:

-**Maneuver save DC** = 8 + your proficiency bonus + your Dexterity modifier

 ### Level 2: Cunning Action